boutiqueforaweek/boutiqueforaweek.github.io/_posts/2016-04-15-faq-friday.md

 Please follow this procedure when you arrive to Pick Up:

 * Check in.
-You will receive your Consignor earning's check.
+You will receive your Consignor earnings check.
 (If you do not come to Pick Up, your check will be mailed.)
 * Be assigned a Volunteer to assist you.
 * Gather your items from the sales floor.
 * Go to the check out table